rolurq/shopify-backend-challenge/README.md

 > You all remember akara ... right?

 Shop backend API with Python 3.6+ and Starlette using Graphql.
+This project is published in github and can be seen [here](https://github.com/rolurq/shopify-backend-challenge).

 ## Setup